Check them out:

 Jennifer lives in Brooklyn, New York, and as her nominator wrote, “She embodies the best of the childfree – she’s independent, passionate, loyal to her loved ones, and freedom-loving.”

 She’s used that freedom to do great things.
-Jennifer received her Ph.D. from NYU in social psychology, and works as Research Director at Catalyst, a nonprofit that works to expand opportunities for women and business.
-She wrote the book, How Geek Girls Will Rule the World, which is designed to inspire women to not be held back by patriarchal notions of what women should do with their lives and follow “their geeky dreams, whether it be computer programming or writing hard science fiction.”
+Jennifer received her Ph.D. from NYU in social psychology, and wrote the book, How Geek Girls Will Rule the World, which is designed to inspire women to not be held back by patriarchal notions of what women should do with their lives and follow “their geeky dreams, whether it be computer programming or writing hard science fiction.”

 “Jen has done so much to further the cause of the childfree, both in her personal circles and far more broadly.”
 She has stood up for her childfree lifestyle in the face of disapproving family members.
 She’s an active member of online childfree communities.
 At work, she has “publicly advocated for workplace flextime to be available to the childfree in equal measure as parents.”
 In her community, “she has been actively involved in local politics and activism,” including advocating on reproductive choice issues.

 Jennifer’s only begun to do truly remarkable things –for the childfree, her community and society – thank you!

 Childfree Man of the Year: Théophile de Giraud

 Théophile de Giraud is a writer from Belgium.
 He has no children by choice for “personal, ecological and philosophical reasons,” and has done much to expose, educate and contribute to the acceptance of the childfree choice.